EGO4D/docs/docs/updates.md

 CVPR challenges for this year will be based on the updated dataset for FHO & NLQ benchmarks.

-A v2.1 update will occur after CVPR (July '23) with additional annotations/corrections for other benchmarks and utilities.
-Going forward, primary updates will occur to the dataset in January each year.

 As ever, we would love any questions or feedback on current or future changes, observed issues with the dataset and requests for future updates/utilities/dataloaders/examples/etc.  Please join us on the Ego4D Forum: [https://discuss.ego4d-data.org/](https://discuss.ego4d-data.org/)